 For every prayer, a blessing.

-As we were walking away, he called out and motioned us to come back.
+As I was walking away, he called out and motioned for me to come back.

 What is the most miraculous thing YOU have ever seen?

 His question is a fine one to ponder.
-It makes us consider what a miracle is in our personal cosmology.
-From there, we realize there have been MANY miraculous things…
+It makes me consider what a miracle is in my personal cosmology.
+From there, I realize there have been MANY miraculous things…